How solar air heaters work:

 That depends on a lot of variables:

 Solar absorption: Panels are limited in how much heat they can collect depending on how reflective the black surface is, and you will do better with a matt paint than glossy.
-Glazing will instantly reflect about 10% on its own, so really the best you can hope for in overall performance is about 80% absorption of available light.
+Glazing will instantly reflect about 10% on its own, but is essential especially in areas with air movement creating a wind chill factor in winter, so really the best you can hope for in overall performance from a solar air heating panel is about 80% absorption of available light.

-Conductivity: Materials with higher conductivity will improve performance.
+Heat Panel Conductivity: Materials with higher conductivity will improve solar air heater performance.
 A black PVC pipe for example, would not provide as much heat as a black metal pipe.
 Even different metals will have different rates of conductivity.
-Copper is one of the better conductors but it is very expensive, so the advantage of increased conductivity would likely not be worth the added cost.
+Copper is one of the better conductors but it is very expensive and can be tricky to get in larger diameter or to get paint to adhere to, so the advantage of increased conductivity would likely not be worth the added cost.

-To choose the downspout panel option, be sure to use metal and not plastic, and if it has a glossy finish it would be worth it to paint it matt black.
+To choose the downspout panel option for a diy solar air heater panel build, be sure to use metal and not plastic, and if it has a glossy finish it would be worth it to paint it matt black.

-Home performance: How much heat a house needs is determined by how much it loses.
-A solar heater will provide a greater percentage of the required heat if that heat demand is lower, so how well insulated and airtight a house is will be a deciding factor.
+Home performance: How much heat a house needs to keep occupants warm is determined by how much it loses.
+A solar heater will provide a greater percentage of the required heat in a home if that heat demand is lower, so how well insulated and airtight a house is will be a deciding factor on how big the passive solar air heatr needs to be to make a difference.

-Cloud coverage: In areas that are regularly overcast, like Vancouver for example, it may not be worth the cost and hassle to either buy or build one.
-Certainly the payback period for labour and money invested would be much longer.
+Cloud coverage: In areas that are regularly overcast, like Vancouver noth shore in Canada or Pescadero in California for example, it may not be worth the cost and hassle to either buy or build one.
+Certainly the payback period for labour and money invested in a solair air heating panel would be much longer.

-Latitude: The further north you go the less sun hours you will have in a day, so the cost or effort required to make a panel will stop being worthwhile at a certain higher latitude.
+Latitude: The further north you go the less sun hours you will have on a winter's day, so the cost or effort required to make a panel will stop being worthwhile at a certain higher latitude - although if the heat collecting panel is wall-mounted and extra heat might be welcome, then in northern areas it might still be worthwhile - any readers in the Northern Territories or Alaska who have built or used solar air heating panels are welcome to comment below!

 The downsides of solar air heaters:

-The Achilles heel of most renewable energy generators is reliability, but also energy storage.
+The Achilles heel of most renewable energy generators like solar air heaters is reliability, but also energy storage.
 The wind doesn't always blow and the sun doesn't always shine (or more accurately we can't always see it).
-So the drawback of solar heaters is that you only get heat when the sun is shining.
+So the main drawback of solar air heaters is that you only get heat when the sun is shining.

 Short winter days and unpredictable cloud coverage make it difficult to rely on solar air heaters as a primary heat source because you will gain all your heat during sunny hours but then have to go an easy 16 hours at times with no heat input.
-And shorter days means that they generate the least amount of heat when you need it most.
-In all but the most heavily insulated homes in more gentle climates, with thermal mass included for heat storage, you will likely need an additional heat source.
+And shorter days in winter means that they generate the least amount of heat when you need it most - though this can be mitigated by south facing wall mounting.
+In all but the most heavily insulated homes in more gentle climates, with thermal mass included for heat storage, you will likely need an additional heat source like high efficiency wood-burning stoves or fireplaces, or if off-grid an electric-free wood pellet stove.

 Storing solar heat (thermal batteries):